Father Pandosy: Legacy

 In 1896, Okanagan Mission was sold to Father Eumelin.
 Father Eumelin ran the Mission until 1902.
 Father Pandosy's Mission closed in 1902 and the land was purchased by the Kelowna Land and Orchard Company.
 Father Pandosy's Mission had been a place of worship for forty-four years.
 1947 saw the property sold again and it was slated for demolition but a group of volunteers rescued and restored the three original buildings on the site.
 Father Pandosy's original sawn wood church was sold to a local congregation and they moved the church to their site in Rutland where it was later destroyed by fire.
 The Oblates of Mary Immaculate bought the two acres that held the original buildings in 1954.
 In 1983, the site was designated as a B.C.
 Heritage Site.
 Father Pandosy's Mission is now four acres and other historic buildings have been put on site.

+Father Pandosy's legacy has been memorialized in a street name in Kelowna, B.C. and the MV Pendozi car and passenger ferry, that connected Kelowna and West Kelowna from 1939 to 1958.
+Interestingly, both instances incorrectly spell the priest's name as "Pendozi".